 is ideal for beginners who want a short and sweet journey along the snowy path.
 The main trail at Red Oaks is a 1.2-mile paved loop that’s perfect for the whole family, regardless of athletic ability.
 There’s no better place to enjoy some fresh air in Metro Detroit without spending all day among the chilly temperatures.

 9. Kensington Metropark Trail (4570 Huron River Pkwy., Milford)

-Are there any other hiking areas in and around Detroit that should have been included on our list?
+Are there any other winter hikes in Detroit that should have been included on our list?
 Which of these spots is your favorite to appreciate during Michigan’s long, cold winters?
 Be sure to share your thoughts and suggestions with us in the comment section below!